-The GEO-iSHAI code version 2018 is being adapted to ABI instrument on board GOES-R satellites with minor changes in the code and the generation of a set of iSHAI coefficients for GOES-R. The delivery of iSHAI for GOES-R will be made as a patch to the version 2018.
+The GEO-iSHAI code version 2018.1 has been adapted to ABI instrument on board GOES-R satellites with minor changes in the code and the generation of a set of iSHAI coefficients for GOES-R.

 GEO-iSHAI Total Ozone (TOZ) output was introduced as a new output in release 2016.
 TOZ is calculated from the ozone profile after applying only the non-linear regression step.
 In version 2016 in the ozone non-linear regressions, the collocated real bias corrected satellite BTs and the temperature profile, the logarithm of ozone profile and the skin temperature from background NWP profile were used as inputs.